Last Updated on January 23, 2026

 - Failure to adapt: Platforms (Meta, Google, TikTok) change, don’t get stuck in old methods.

-One comment from a freelancer in a forum sums it up well:
+One comment from a freelancer in a forum sums it up nicely:

 This suggests that scaling doesn’t always require grand infrastructure; it often begins with focus, clarity, and simple systems.